ferrywlto/vuejs-aspnetcore-ssr/README.md

 - aspnet-prerendering <- enable ASP.NET to trigger Node for SSR

 - webpack <- pack your JavaScript files into bundles for faster loading, remove duplicate imports, reduce final code size
+- webpack-cli <- since webpack version 4 the command line tool placed in this package instead, install only if you want to pack the JavaScript code manually
 - webpack-merge <- merge webpack config so common configuration attributes can be shared among configurations
 - webpack-hot-middleware <- enable hot reload of code changes
 - aspnet-webpack <- enable ASP.NET to execute webpack on demand during runtime.